Dynamics of Cayley Forms: Acknowledgements

 \section{Acknowledgements}

-I am grateful to my students Niren Bhoja and Adam Shaw for many discussions related to the material described here.
+I am grateful to my students Niren Bhoja and Adam Shaw for many discussions related to the material described here, and to Sam Close for spotting a variation mistake in the first version of this paper that led to incorrect description of the $\kappa=-2$ case.
 I am also grateful to Shubham Dwivedi for answering some questions and useful references.